awakemonkey/imageclassification/README.md

 no_of_classes
 11
 ```
-the number of classes in this model is the value of Dense in the following code
+the number of classes in this model is the value of Dense in the following code:
 ```ruby
 model.add(Dense(11,activation = 'softmax'))
 ```